CurveDocs/curve-docs/docs/crvUSD/controller.md

-The Controller is the contract the user interacts with to create a loan and further manage the position.
+The Controller is the contract the user interacts with to **create a loan and further manage the position**.
 It holds all user debt information.
 External liquidations are also done through it.

-Each market has its own Controller, created from a blueprint contract, when a new market is successfully added via the `Factory`.
+**Each market has its own Controller**, automatically deployed from a blueprint contract, as soon as a new market is successfully added via the `add_market` function within the Factory.

 # **Loans**